On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Discussion and Open Questions

 In stark contrast with the above notions, we showed that this support-size compressibility does not extend to \NFCE.
 We construct a family of games where optimal \NFCE necessarily require exponential-size support to realize their distribution over outcomes (no equivalent equilibrium exists over a small support).
 This distinction raises a deeper algorithmic question:

 \begin{itemize} \item Could this exponential blowup in representation be a fundamental bottleneck to obtaining a polynomial-time algorithm for the \textsc{Any}-\NFCE problem? \end{itemize}

-Finally, the complexity landscape for \NFCE remains open in the setting of two-player games, or games with a constant number of players.
-Our PSPACE-hardness result for optimal \NFCE does not yet extend to these restricted cases.
-A natural first step would be to identify families of two-player games where optimal \NFCE requires exponential support:
+Finally, the complexity landscape for \NFCE remains open in the setting of two-player games or games without change nodes.
+Our \pspace-hardness result for optimal \NFCE does not yet extend to these restricted cases.
+A natural first step would be to decide whether there are families of two-player games without chance where optimal \NFCE requires exponential support: